flatpickles/flatpickles.com/README.md

 ## List
 * Slug page for media
+    * Content display for audio
     * Smooth gradient backgrounds
     * Header & footer text colors
     * Hide header & footer between taps & mouse movement
-    * Content display for videos & audio
     * Maybe abstract some of this into svelte components, for use w/ writing page and elsewhere
-* Anchor page for media
 * Error page for media
 * Slug page for text (including md formatting)
-* Anchor page for text
 * Error page for media
 * Homepage content listing
     * Switch to CSS grid display